Aaryan-nyr/PlantWizard/README.md

-This website was built as one part for a prototyping course.
+This website was built was built for a prototyping project.